guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-1.md

   <em>The dioramas outside Templo Major</em>
 </div>

-The temple was discovered a few years back right in the center of Mexcio City.
+The temple was discovered a few years back right in the center of Mexico City.
 The ancient city of Tenochtitlan, on top of which the center of Mexico City now resides, was destroyed by the Spanish conquistadors.
 The natives' temples were destroyed and churches were built on the top of them.
 Templo Major was the main temple of Tenochtitlan but since it had been rebuilt 7 times helped the older phases of the temple survive the destruction.

 <div class="postimg">
   <div class="grid">